Analgesics and tranquillisers are drugs that act on the nervous system. They affect the message transmission that happens from nerves to receptors.

-They are the chemical compounds which are very useful in the treatment of stress and mild or severe mental diseases.
+The term ‘tranquilliser’ can also refer to anti-anxiety medication.
+The term was introduced in the year 1953 to describe drugs that have a calming effect.
+They are chemical compounds which are very useful in the treatment of stress and mild or severe mental diseases.

-Classification of Transquilizers
+Classification of Tranquillisers

-Transquilizers come in two varieties.
+Tranquillisers come in two varieties:

-- Minor Transquilizers
+- Minor Tranquillisers

-- Major Transquilizers
+- Major Tranquillisers

-Examples of Tranquilizers
+Examples of Tranquilisers

 Some examples of tranquilizers are iproniazid and phenelzine.